Projection image-to-image translation in hybrid X-ray/MR imaging: Methods

-\paragraph{Objective function:}Considering the importance of high frequency structures, using a perceptual loss as proposed by \cite{Johnson2016} is suitable, as pixel-wise metrics are related to blurrier results in comparison \cite{Dosovitskiy2016}.
-In prior work we concluded that utilizing the VGG-19 network pre-trained on ImageNet for the computation of this perceptual loss is appropriate for medical projection images \cite{Stimpel2017a}.
-To emphasize the influence of high-frequency details, we include a gradient map of the label images into the optimization process.
-Subsequently, this map is used to weight the loss such that the loss generated from edges is emphasized and that from homogeneous regions is attenuated.
-Mathematically, this can be formulated as
+The main part of the proposed objective function is based on the discriminator network which is trained to separate the generated fake images from the real label images.
+For the discriminator we stick with the proven architecture proposed in \cite{Zhu2017}.
+Although an adversarial loss is powerful, it is also less constrained to the target image than conventional cost functions.
+Resulting from this, it is often used in combination with a second metric.
+The generator network is designed such that the focus is on generating accurate high-frequency structures.
+Consequently, the objective function for the optimization process must be chosen accordingly.
+Pixel-wise metrics, e.g., L1- or L2-norm, which are frequently used for attenuation map generation in radiotherapy, do not satisfy this requirement and are related to blurrier results in comparison \cite{Dosovitskiy2016}.
+Considering the importance of high-frequency structures, using a feature matching loss as proposed by \cite{Johnson2016} is suitable.
+This loss functions is based on the extraction and comparison of high-level image features between the generated and the reference image.
+In recently published work, \cite{Stimpel2017a} concluded that utilizing the VGG-19 network pre-trained on ImageNet for the computation of this feature matching loss is appropriate for medical projection images.
+The aforementioned high-level image features that are used to compute the feature matching loss exhibit many edges and similar structures.
+However, the majority of the projection images consist of homogeneous regions.
+Additional emphasis of high-frequency details is achieved by including an edge-weighting to the loss computation.
+First, a gradient map of the label image is computed using the Sobel filter \cite{Sobel1968}.
+Second, this gradient map is used to weight the loss such that the loss generated from edges is emphasized and that from homogeneous regions is attenuated.
+Starting with the GAN-loss, this can be formulated mathematically as

-where $\vect{V}_s(\vect{L})$ and $\vect{V}_s(\vect{G})$ are the feature activation maps of the VGG-19 network of the label $\vect{L}$ and generated image $\vect{G}$ at the layer $s \in S$, respectively, and $\vect{E_L}_s$ is the gradient map of the label image computed using the Sobel filter. \paragraph{Data and Experiments:} Four patient head scans from both modalities were provided by the Department of Neuroradiology, University Hospital Erlangen (MR: 1.5\,T MAGNETOM Aera / CT: SOMATON Definition, Siemens Healthineers, Erlangen / Forchheim, Germany).
-The tomographic data was registered using 3D Slicer and forward projections were generated using the CONRAD framework~\cite{Maier2013}.
-The projections from three patient scans were used for training and one for testing.
+where $D$ is the discriminator network and $\vect{L}$ and $\vect{G}$ are the label and generated image, respectively.
+The second part of the loss function is the feature matching loss described by